Benedictteo05/OSA_notes/Market Research & Technology Trends/L5 - Gartner 2022.md

 	- Employee experience
 	- Multiexperience
 - Interconnect and enhance each of these for a more holistic overall experience for all stakeholders.

+### Autonomic Systems
+- Self-managing physical or software systems that learn from their environments.
+- Can dynamically modify their own algorithms with no software updates.
+- Allow rapid responses to change, enabling management at scale of complex environments.
+- Create agile set of technology capabilities that are able to support new requirements and situations, optimize performance and defend against attacks without human intervention.

+### Generative AI
+- AI that learns a digital representation of artifacts from sample data and uses it to generate new, original, realistic artifacts that retain a likeness to the training data but don't repeat it.
+- Allowing generative AI to be engine of rapid innovation for enterprises.